 However, stem cell therapy for spinal cord injuries is still very much a work in progress.
 Researchers are working to understand what the best type of stem cell to use is, a safe dosage, timing, and the long-term effects of the therapy.

 Another promising treatment is electrical stimulation.
 It involves using electric currents that mimic brain signals to stimulate areas below the level of injury.

 This study shows that a combination of intensive physical training and epidural electrical stimulation can improve motor functions in individuals with motor complete injuries.
 Additionally, all 4 participants started the study at least 2.5 years after their spinal cord injuries (proving that recovery is not limited to a certain amount of time).

 One option that is currently available to help individuals with spinal cord injuries get on their feet again is wearing an exoskeleton.

 Exoskeletons are wearable robotics that use sensors and momentum to facilitate movements.
 This is ideal for individuals with severe or complete spinal cord injuries.
 It allows them to get on their feet and move around, which helps promote circulation, reduce muscle atrophy, maintain bone density, and decrease the risk of developing pressure sores.

 Full Recovery After Spinal Cord Injury: Key Points

-Hopefully, this article helped you understand that there is a hopeful future for spinal cord injury recovery and that as long as you’re willing to put in the work and keep stimulating neural connections, results are possible.
+Hopefully, this article helped you understand that there is a hopeful future for spinal cord injury recovery and that as long as you’re willing to put in the work, there is potential for improvement.